 Cottagecore is primarily founded on the romanticism of bucolic living — days spent in picturesque countryside, engaging in creative pursuits.
 But the aspiration of wanting “the simple life” can be found even as early as Ancient Greece.

 It is interesting how the concept of lifestyle simplification and escapism can retranslate into a contemporary context, with cottagecore ideas developing online by the millennial and Gen-Z community throughout the 2010s, to then be coined in 2018 on Tumblr.

 Cottagecore style in both the interior design and fashion world shot to public awareness in 2020 via Pinterest and TikTok, the yearning for nostalgia heightened by the quarantine period of COVID-19.
 The innate desire for country life seemed like a direct response to the stresses of what was unfolding, where doing nothing could be more enjoyable if it were in a natural, spacious setting.
-The data from Rightmove in 2020 reflects this, as there was a 126% increase of UK residents showing interest in moving to villages and a 68% spike in small towns.
+The data from the Australian Bureau of Statistics reflects this, showing the largest net migration to regional areas the country has ever seen.
+Around 43,000 people moved out of capital cities in 2020.

 So, whether you want to escape to the country or keep it casual in the city, cottagecore interior design encourages a look through rose-coloured glasses to soften your space with rural beauty.
 Here are some ways you can incorporate it into the home.